lastirembender/FrozenLake/README.md

 ![logo](frozen.gif)

-This notebook includes reinforcement learning algorithms and a greedy function.
+This notebook includes reinforcement learning algorithms and a epsilon-greedy function.

 # Frozen Lake